-The following table presents a summary of the property and inventory audits that were finalized during the period January 30, 2020 through March 6, 2020.
+The following table presents a summary of the property and inventory audits finalized as of July 27, 2023.
 For any location that received an exception, we have included a detailed listing of the items that were unaccounted for and the administration's response.